 - Wages and benefits are paid on time and at least equal to the applicable legal minimum wage and any associated statutory benefits.

-- Working hours reflect applicable legal norms and overtime hours are paid at the legally mandated premium or in line with the guidance provided by ILO Convention 1 (the rate of pay for overtime shall not be less than one-and-one-quarter times the regular rate) if there is no mandated premium.
+- Working hours reflect applicable legal norms.
+These norms include but are not limited to overtime hours paid at the legally mandated premium or in line with the guidance provided by International Labour Organization Convention 1 (the rate of pay for overtime shall not be less than one-and-one-quarter times the regular rate) if there is no mandated premium.

 - Suppliers shall ensure that work schedules and rest periods are consistent with applicable local legal requirements.
 Work hours and schedules should not be excessive and negatively impact employees’ health or safety.

-- Temporary labor arrangements, including the excessive use of fixed-term contracts, labor-only contracting, subcontracting, home-working, or apprenticeship schemes, are not be used to avoid obligations to workers under labor or social security laws and regulations.
+- Temporary labor arrangements, including the excessive use of fixed-term contracts, labor-only contracting, subcontracting, working from home, or apprenticeship schemes, are not used to avoid obligations to workers under labor or social security laws and regulations.

 Safe and Healthy Workplace

-Chase Corp. requires that all workers be provided with a safe and healthy working environment.
+Chase Corporation requires that all workers be provided with a safe and healthy working environment.

 - Workers have the right to refuse and report unsafe or unhealthy working conditions regardless of role, title or responsibility.

-- Potable drinking water is provided to all workers as well as adequate and clean sanitation facilities for male and female workers.
-Unreasonable limitations to workers’ access to toilets, rest, or lactation breaks are prohibited.
+- Unreasonable limitations to workers’ access to sanitary facilities, rest, or lactation breaks are prohibited.